Solving Dry Rot and Brown Rot Issues in Basements and Crawl Spaces

 Tar Heel Basement Systems can help you eliminate dry rot problems at their source.
 We can dry your basement or crawl space, eliminate flooding problems, and seal out humidity.

 This not only eliminates dry rot problems, but also creates an environment that is inhospitable to mold, wet rot, and mildew, while helping to keep out termites, carpenter ants, cockroaches, crickets, and other household pests.

 We offer FREE, no-obligation dry basement and crawl space quotes in our service area.
 We can answer all your questions and point out the sources of humidity and moisture in your home.

-We service North Carolina and Virginia, including North Wilkesboro, Clemmons, Mocksville, King, Marion, Burnsville, Galax and nearby.
+We service all of North Carolina including North Wilkesboro, Clemmons, Mocksville, King, Marion, Burnsville, Galax and nearby.